hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

 No changes are required in your network's pre-configuration process for Weaver enablement.

+Typically, pre-configuration involves:

-Typically, pre-configuration involves _Bootstraping Network_: Generating node folders for each participating node in the network, which contains cordapps, certificates,  persistence db, etc sub directories.
+* _Bootstraping Network_: Generating node folders for each participating node in the network, which contains CorDapps, certificates,  persistence db, etc sub directories.
 Using Gradle task `net.corda.plugins.Cordform` or `net.corda.plugins.Dockerform`, the folders get created under the directory `build/nodes` (this path is used in above sample code for Identity Service).

 The RPC address, username and password specified in above task will be used to create an instance of `CordaRPCOps`, which is the first argument for most `weaver-corda-sdk` static functions as we saw in previous section.
-Also Corda Driver (which we will setup in following sections) needs a specific RPC user to be created, so make sure to add that in the gradle task above, and note the credentials.
+Also, the Corda Driver (which we will setup in the following sections) needs a specific RPC user to be created, so make sure to add that in the Gradle task above, and note the credentials.

 Sample `net.corda.plugins.Dockerform` task:
 ```groovy